 While Austin is one of the most populous cities in the country without a major-league professional sports team, it does hosts a number of minor-league professional teams, including the Austin Aces in World Team tennis, the Austin Spurs of the NBA D-League, as well as the Austin Aztex of the United Soccer League.
 Moreover, the American Swimming Association hosts a number of swim races around the city.

 As for education, Austin was voted as the “No.1 College Town” in the US by the Travel Channel, with more than 43% Austinites aged 25 and over holding a bachelor’s degree and 16% holding a graduate degree.
 Austin has 69 private schools, 17 charter schools and 29 public school districts, which caters to the primary and secondary education needs of the residents.
-The University of Texas at Austin enrolls more than 12,000 graduate students and over 38,000 undergraduate students, offerings programs in law, engineering, music, athletics, arts and more.
+The University of Texas at Austin enrolls more than 12,000 graduate students and over 38,000 undergraduate students, offerings programs in law, engineering, music, athletics, arts, and more.

 There are also plenty of parks and recreational spots in Austin.
 The city is home to over 50 public swimming pools.
-The Hippie Hollow Park is particularly famous for its wide range of activities, which include hiking, rock climbing, exploring, kayaking, mountain biking and swimming.
-Not only this, the public park also has a long-spanning area, known as the greenbelt, that forms natural swimming holes such as Campbell’s Hole, Twin Falls and Sculpture Falls.
+The Hippie Hollow Park is particularly famous for its wide range of activities, which include hiking, rock climbing, exploring, kayaking, mountain biking, and swimming.
+Not only this, but the public park also has a long-spanning area, known as the greenbelt, that forms natural swimming holes such as Campbell’s Hole, Twin Falls and Sculpture Falls.